grafana/oats/yaml/README.md

           value: "> 0"
 ```

-You have to provide the root path of the java distributions example directory to ginkgo
+You have to provide the root path of the directory where your test cases are located to ginkgo
 via the environment variable `TESTCASE_BASE_PATH`.

 ## Docker Compose